ryanmend/IoT-Device-Security-Assessment/src/02_framework/threat_model.md

 -   **Man-in-the-Middle (MitM):** Intercepting the encrypted stream between the device and the cloud to "Modify video" or inject frames into the live feed.

 ### Summary for Assessment Frameworks
-When integrating this diagram into a security assessment framework, evaluators should use it as a checklist to ensure that:
+When integrating this diagram into the security assessment framework, evaluators should use it as a checklist to ensure that:
 1.  **Physical Hardening** is tested (e.g., reset buttons, port access).
 2.  **Network Hygiene** is verified (e.g., default passwords, open ports, Wi-Fi encryption).
 3.  **Cloud Posture** is audited (e.g., API security, account MFA, and data encryption at rest/in transit).